Fr0stb1t3/hxdgrid/README.md

 ```
 ### Development

-See a bug that needs fixing or an ugly bit of code that really needs fixing.
-Let me know at
+See a bug that needs fixing or an ugly bit of code that really needs a cleanup.
+Let me know at antoni.hxd@gmail.com

 ### Todos